samyukta-2/Project_Team3/README.md

 i have made this repository for the SCM project.

+Pull RequestPR